Close-up portrait of a smiling Tony Carruthers with a full gray beard, wearing dark sunglasses and a gray knit cap against a light background.

 Summary

 Tony’s conviction was based on testimony from paid jailhouse informants, and there has never been physical evidence linking him to the crime.
-One of the people responsible for the murders said that Tony was not involved, and pointed investigators to a different man, Ronnie Irving.
+In 2011, Tony's co-defendant said that Tony was not involved, and pointed investigators to a different man.

 Evidence at Trial